 Python is a high-level programming language that is procedural, functional and object-oriented.
 Python has been on the rise in the list of popular programming languages that include C, C++, Java and more.
 Let us know more in this Last Minute Python Basics Tutorial on History, Features, Versions, Implementations and Uses.

 Python Basics History - Features - Versions

-Python was developed by Guido Van Rossum in late 1980s.
+Python was developed by Guido Van Rossum in the late 1980s.
 The first version of Python was released in the year 1991.
 Van Rossum was inspired by the ABC programming language that led to the development of Python.
 Python Logo contains two cartoon snakes lying side by side facing up and down.
-The name python was adopted from a BBC TV show "Monty Python's Flying Circus".
+The name python was adopted from the BBC TV show "Monty Python's Flying Circus".

 Python is both a scripting language and a programming language.
 Python programs are usually concise and less number of lines of code is enough to implement any complex task.
 Its counterparts, C and Java languages significantly add tens of hundreds of lines of code.

 C and Java developers find it very easy to learn the basics of Python programming language in no time.